astral-sh/uv/docs/guides/tools.md

 # Using tools

-Many Python packages provide command-line tools. uv has specialized support for invoking tools provided by these packages.
+Many Python packages provide command-line tools. uv has specialized support for invoking tools provided by these packages without installing them into your environment.

 ## Using `uvx`